Use the feed in the Google app

 - In the Google app .

-- If you have a Nexus or Google Play edition device, swipe your finger up from the bottom of any screen on that device.
+- If you have a Pixel, Nexus or Google Play edition device, swipe right from your device's Home screen.

 Choose what shows up in your feed